 Refinishing the areas where paint issues exist will generally solve these problems.

 Toyota vehicles can sometimes have issues with their transmissions.
 This can range from difficulty shifting gears to catastrophic failure of the transmission, which in turn can affect other parts of the drive system while hindering safety.

-It is generally a good idea to follow your vehicle’s schedule of transmission-related maintenance, which includes changing the transmission fluid.
+It is generally a good idea to follow your vehicle’s schedule of routine transmission maintenance, which includes changing the transmission fluid.
 This will keep the wear on the transmission minimal, which will help prevent transmission problems from arising.

 If you notice any problems with your Toyota’s transmission, then do not hesitate to seek the help of a mechanic.

 5. Early Airbag Deployment